Limiting network browsing

 - If there are few workstations connected to the network, then the Network Administrator can set up individual user policy that can hide the network neighborhood icon.

-- If the Network Administrator is familiar with registry editing hiding the neighborhood icon can be performed
+- If the Network Administrator is familiar with registry editing hiding the neighborhood icon can be performed through the following:

 Open the Registry Editor Navigate to HKEY_CURRENT_USERSoftwareMicrosoftWindows CurrentVersionPoliciesExplorer and add a DWORD value named NoEntireNetwork.
 Set the value to 1.